 So here we are then.
 Inside.
-At school, we all had to stay inside when it rained.

 This 'Wet Break Box' was a tragedy of raggedy elements.
 A stack of already-coloured-in colouring books, a few packs of dried up felt-tip pens, an impossible jigsaw, made impossible by the existential incompleteness of its contents, games with no die, maths puzzles with no answers.
 And amongst all this, one solitary pristine Beano magazine.
 And Oh how we fought over this Beano with rabid and wanton desire.
 Oh, we raced to be first into the box, to spend just twenty minutes with Dennis, Go-Granny-Go and the Bash Street Kids, the only possible remedy for the devastation of having playtime cancelled, discovering there'd be no Duck-Duck-Goose, no Power Rangers, no picking itching powder out of your shirt, or eating leaves, no footballs being kicked at your head.